 Southwest Airlines and the Federal Aviation Administration (FAA) strongly recommend that infants and small children weighing less than 40 pounds be secured in an appropriate CRS when traveling by air.
 Learn more about Southwest's baby on board policy

 If you choose to travel with your infant on your lap, you must obtain a Boarding Verification Document (BVD) for the infant so that they can board the aircraft.
-Be sure to bring a copy of your infant's birth certificate to the airport for age verification.
+Lap Children can be added, verified, and edited at the self-service kiosk (or full-service ticket counter).
+Southwest Employees may ask for age verification at any point within the Customer journey, so Customers should travel with a copy or original of any government-issued ID, such as a birth certificate or passport, for their Lap Child.
 Learn more about age verification.

 If your child is traveling on an Infant or Child fare and is age verified, you may request his/her boarding pass on southwest.com.